-When I discovered Rebecca from Taking Up Room was blogathon on Broadway musicals, it threw me into a major dilemma.
-As the musical genre is one of those genres that keeps on giving.. be it guilty pleasures (see Xanadu (1980) and Grease 2 (1982)), surprising stars in song (Michael Caine in Little Voice (1998) and Lee Marvin in Paint Your Wagon (1954)) and great wonderful (badly replicated by me) dance numbers (Annie (1982) and Chicago (2002)).
+Choosing my favourite Broadway musicals, threw me into a major dilemma.
+As the musical genre is one of those genres that keeps on giving.. be it guilty pleasures (see Xanadu (1980) and Grease 2 (1982)), surprising stars in song (Michael Caine in Little Voice (1998) and Lee Marvin in Paint Your Wagon (1954) and great wonderful (badly replicated by me) dance numbers (Annie (1982) and Chicago (2002)).
 There’s just too many to choose from.

 So I thought about how to reduce this number, and that was the easy part.
 I feel Hollywood musical movies made from Broadway shows are much more palatable than Hollywood films made into musicals.
 There is something for me, quite disconcerting of the thought of Groundhog Day (1993) or Somewhere in Time (1980) characters bursting into song.
 So I shuddered and immediately discounted this list for this review.
 And so this article is not about these movies.